015

 Schedule:

-Assay performed once every week.
-Report availability is within one week from the time of specimen receipt.
+Assay performed once weekly.
+Report availability is within 7 days from time of specimen receipt.

 Specimen Requirements: